By Sheldon Kimber, CEO, Intersect Power

 - Only multi-gigaton solutions really matter.

-- Value will be increasingly concentrated in the green attributes of certain products, not
+- Value will be increasingly concentrated in the green attributes of certain products, not the products themselves.

 - Negative emissions technologies will be required.